 What financial obligations are expected from members?

 Financial circumstances should never be a barrier to joining Petros Singers.
-Anyone unable to afford the standard membership fee may apply for a concessionary rate by speaking in confidence to the Chair or Treasurer.
+Anyone unable to afford the standard subscription may apply for a concessionary rate by speaking in confidence to the Chair or Treasurer.

 Young Singers’ Bursary Scheme